Date of Award:

 The use of energetic supplements in ewes depresses FDMI in late gestation, but stimulates it during lactation when a diet based on low-quality forage is fed.
 For cows, the use of energetic supplements does not affect FDMI during late gestation or lactation.
 The source of energy does not have an effect, and thus the decision will depend on the cost of supplements.
 Intake is more strongly affected in ewes than cows when low-quality forage is used.
 However, for both species, dry matter intake (DMI) is strongly depressed in late gestation.

 Lira, Raul J., "Influence of Type of Supplemental Carbohydrate on Ruminal Responses and Methane Output from Ruminants Consuming Low-Quality Forage" (1999).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3907.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .